top of page

 Install Pip3 and Python

 pip3 is the official package manager and pip command for Python 3.
-It enables the installation and management of third party software packages with features and functionality not found in the Python standard library.
+It enables the installation and management of third-party software packages with features and functionality not found in the Python standard library.
 Pip3 installs packages from PyPI (Python Package Index).

-You can get it by installing the latest version of python here.
+You can get it by installing the latest version of Python here.

 Install Checkov From PyPI Using Pip